livewire/livewire/docs/computed-properties.md

 ```

 > [!tip] Calling `unset()` will bust this cache
 > As previously discussed, you can clear a computed property's cache using PHP's `unset()` method.
-This also applies to the `persist: true` parameter.
+This also applies to computed properties using the `persist: true` parameter.
 When calling `unset()` on a cached computed property, Livewire will clear not only the computed property cache but also the underlying cached value in the Laravel cache.

 ## Caching across all components

-Instead of caching a the value of a computed property for the duration of a single component's lifecycle, you can cache the value of a computed across all components in your application using the `cache: true` parameter:
+Instead of caching a the value of a computed property for the duration of a single component's lifecycle, you can cache the value of a computed across all components in your application using the `cache: true` parameter provided by the `#[Computed]` attribute:

 ```php
 use Livewire\Attributes\Computed;